As a boarder in a Co-op you are responsible for your horse each day. Boarders must make sure that their:

 Your stall will have a dry erase sign where you will indicate the hay that your horse should receive during AM and PM shifts.
 We have a grass hay and a mixed alfalfa and grass hay.
-Our grain is provided by Rowe Nutrition in several formulations.
-We have a 12% sweet feed, a 12% pelleted feed, EZ Keeper and a senior feed.
+You may provide and be responsible for their own hay and grain if the barn's hay and grain do not meet the needs of your horse.

 Accessories and Blanketing

 On your door sign, you will also be able to note any accessories that your horse should wear either indoors or out.
 You may request that the shift workers apply fly spray, sunscreen, a fly mask, boots etc. This will include the blanketing specifications for your horse based on the temperature.

 The Horse Care Manager will provide wormer for boarders, if requested.
 We rotate between invermectin, fenbendazole and pyrantel pamoate.